-Today, things are certainly different.
-There’s now a comprehensive metro services, traffic jams of cars, swarms of mopeds and motorcycles, taxis are there in their multitudes and the buses, as many now as then, but smaller.
+Today, things are certainly very different.
+There’s now a comprehensive mass transit Metro network running to all part of this metropolis – one of the largest in the work.
+There are now traffic jams of cars, swarms of mopeds and motorcycles.
+Taxis are now there in their multitudes and the buses, as many now as then, but smaller.

 Put succinctly, for those into people watching or studying the urban myth, the bicycle on Shanghai’s suburban streets makes for an interesting spectacle.
-Seeing these machines in use, as they are used here in Shanghai also belies the myth that there’s no place for such transport in the modern urban landscape.
-Go to Shanghai to see how all this works and works it does.
+Seeing these machines in use, as they are used here in Shanghai, also belies the myth that there’s no place for this form of transportation in the modern urban landscape.
+Go to Shanghai to see how all this works and work it does.
 Enjoy.